Installation from binary

 Configuration

-Generate the default configuration file for Forgejo Runner, and store it in a /home/runner:
+As the runner user, generate the default configuration file for Forgejo Runner, and store it in a file accessible to the user (/home/runner/runner-config.yml for instance):

 Forgejo Runner needs to be configured and registered with Forgejo before it can be started successfully.
-Configure Forgejo Runner, editing /home/runner/config.yml file as you proceed.
+Configure Forgejo Runner, editing /home/runner/runner-config.yml file as you proceed.

 NOTE: Forgejo Runner requires the configuration file to be explicitly specified with the -c command-line option.
 There is no default configuration file location.